-Hoybye’s recording career has spanned more than a decade, he released his debut album ‘East of November’ in 2002 to rave reviews in the US, and in Denmark where it was nominated for a Danish Music Award.
+His debut album ‘East of November’ was released in 2002 to excellent reviews in the US, and in Denmark where it was nominated for a Danish Music Award.

-Martin Hoybye has taught songwriting, released a book on the matter, and co-written songs with many established songwriters and artists across the world.
-Collaborators on some of his previous releases include: Kevin Welch, Jeff Cohen, Chris Barron, and Pamela Oland.
-On ‘For the World’ Martin has co-written three tracks with Jeff Cohen, Wes Hutchinson, Lori Barth and Morten Bay.
+Martin Hoybye has taught songwriting, released a book on the matter, and co-written songs with many established songwriters and artists.
+Collaborators on some of his previous releases include: Kevin Welch, Jeff Cohen, Wes Hutchinson, Lori Barth, Teitur, Chris Barron, and Pamela Oland.

 Martin on facebook: facebook.com/ArtistMartinHoybye